pinDeliver/pinDeliver/documentation/example_scenarios.md

 You are now ready to start uploading orders via Excel and start the planning and execution of your deliveries.

 ## Medium company with deliveries (no pickups)
-This scenario describes a typical setup for a midsize company with two different warehouses and the drivers will load the vehicles.
-You only have to setup a few things before you can start delivering with pinDeliver.
-Recommended order for your setup is according to the table below.
+This scenario outlines a standard configuration for a medium-sized company that operates two separate warehouses, where drivers are responsible for loading vehicles.
+Before starting the deliveries using pinDeliver, there are only a few essential setup steps to complete.
+It is advisable to follow the recommended sequence for your setup, as indicated in the table below.

 |Step|Area/Section|Description|
 |:-:|---|-----|